uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 We need to add the \(n\) rows together at the end as well, but that doesn’t take long so lets ignore that part.
 We have determined that the number of small multiplications needed to multiply two big numbers is approximately the square of the number of digits.
 So for two numbers with 1000 digits, that’s 1,000,000 little multiplication operations.
 A computer can do that in less than a second!
-If you know about Big-O notation, this is an \( O(n^2) \) algorithm, where \(n\) is the number of digits.
+If you know about {glossary-link term="big-o"}Big-O notation{glossary-link end}, this is an \( O(n^2) \) algorithm, where \(n\) is the number of digits.
 Note that some slightly better algorithms have been designed, but this estimate is good enough for our purposes.

 For the second problem, we’d need an algorithm that could find the two numbers that were multiplied together.
 You might initially say, why can’t we just reverse the multiplication?
 The reverse of multiplication is division, so can’t we just divide to get the two numbers?
 It’s a good idea, but it won’t work.
 For division we need to know the big number, and one of the small numbers we want to divide into it, and that will give us the other small number.
 But in this case, we *only* know the big number.
 So it isn’t a straightforward long division problem at all!
 It turns out that there is no known fast algorithm to solve the problem.
-One way is to just try dividing by every number that is less than the number (well, we only need to go up to the square root, but that doesn’t help much!)
-There are still billions of billions of billions of numbers we need to check.
+One way is to just try dividing by every number that is less than the number (well, we only need to go up to the square root, but that doesn’t help much!).
+There are billions of billions of billions of numbers we need to check.
 Even a computer that could check 1 billion possibilities a second isn’t going to help us much with this!
-If you know about Big-O notation, this is an \( O(10^n) \) algorithm, where n is the number of digits -- even small numbers of digits are just too much to deal with!
+If you know about Big-O notation, this is an \( O(10^n) \) algorithm, where n is the number of digits &ndash; even small numbers of digits are just too much to deal with!
 There are slightly better solutions, but none of them shave off enough time to actually be useful for problems of the size of the one above!

 The chapter on [complexity and tractability]('chapters:chapter' 'complexity-and-tractability') looks at more computer science problems that are surprisingly challenging to solve.